spacetelescope/jdaviz/docs/imviz/plugins.rst

 .. note::

-    If you want accurate centroid calculations, it is recommended that you use a background subtracted image.
+    If you want accurate centroid calculations, it is recommended that you use a background-subtracted image.
 Alternately, you could calculate the centroid outside of Jdaviz (e.g., using ``photutils``) and then manually edit the subset (see below) or load your own aperture object (:ref:`imviz-import-regions-api`).